Skip to main content

 A Comparative Look at Key Peptides

-Sermorelin, Tesamorelin, and the combination of with represent three distinct therapeutic strategies.
+Sermorelin, Tesamorelin, and the combination of CJC-1295 with Ipamorelin represent three distinct therapeutic strategies.
 While all aim to increase growth hormone levels, they do so with different potencies, durations, and downstream effects.
 Understanding these differences is essential for a sophisticated appreciation of their safety and application.

-Tesamorelin, for instance, is a potent known for its pronounced effect on reducing visceral adipose tissue, the metabolically active fat surrounding your organs.
+Tesamorelin, for instance, is a potent GHRH analogue known for its pronounced effect on reducing visceral adipose tissue, the metabolically active fat surrounding your organs.
 This has made it a subject of significant clinical investigation, particularly in populations with metabolic dysregulation.

 The combination of CJC-1295 and Ipamorelin offers a synergistic approach.
 CJC-1295 is a GHRH analogue with a modification that extends its half-life, allowing for a sustained signal to the pituitary.
 Ipamorelin, conversely, is a ghrelin mimetic.
+It works on a different receptor to stimulate growth hormone release with high specificity, meaning it has minimal impact on other hormones like cortisol.
+Together, they create a robust and clean pulse of growth hormone.

 Comparative Profile of Growth Hormone Peptides